truenas/documentation/content/en/hub/truecommand/install.md

 ---
 title: "Installing and Accessing the TrueCommand Interface"
 linkTitle: "Installing TrueCommand"
-description: "A how-to guide for installing TrueCommand and accessing the web interface for the first time."
+description: "How to install TrueCommand and access the web interface for the first time."
+tags: ["truecommand docker"]
-weight: 2
+weight: 3
 ---

 ## Installing the TrueCommand Container